Loading lesson…

 The big idea: a rubric is only as good as its descriptors.
 AI writes specific ones fast; teachers test them against real student work.

-What is the core idea behind "Rubric Design With AI: Clear Criteria, Faster"?
+What is the main idea of "Rubric Design With AI: Clear Criteria, Faster"?

-Which best describes the scope of "Rubric Design With AI: Clear Criteria, Faster"?
+Which action would help you apply "Rubric Design With AI: Clear Criteria, Faster" responsibly?